paridhianant540-gif/GenAI-Assistant-/README.md

 # GenAI-Assistant
 The goal of this project is to build a GenAI-powered chat assistant using Retrieval-Augmented Generation (RAG).
-It converts documents into embeddings, stores them for similarity search, and retrieves relevant context to generate accurate, reliable responses to user queries based on the provided documents.
+It converts documents into embeddings, stores them for similarity search, and retrieves relevant context to generate accurate, reliable responses to user queries.

 # Tools and Technologies